PaperPrototype/Intro-Coding-and-Computers/0 - Python/Lecture/english.md

 Words or phrases inside of quotation marks are called *strings* (don't ask me why).

 # Variables
 In coding you can use code-words to "hold onto" information.
-Delete all your code then write the following code.
+Delete all your code then write the following code (write the code yourself, **don't** copy paste, coding requires typing skill, and the only way to get that is to practice).

 ```py
 number = 12